 Common Business Insurance Exclusions

-When reading your business insurance policy, you will find the exclusions in your policy are usually listed beneath your coverage details.
-However, sometimes, you may find them within your coverage definitions.
+When reading your business insurance policy, you will find the exclusions are usually listed beneath your coverage details.
+However, sometimes, they are within your coverage definitions.

 For instance, some common exclusions in a policy may include: